 - Click the More Controls icon and select Shockwave Flash Object from the list and click OK.
 Use the mouse to draw the control on a slide.
 You can resize the control to adjust the size of the Flash animation:

 - Right click on the control you added and click Property Sheet in the context menu:

 - In the opened Properties window, click the Movie property and specify the full path to your Flash file.
 You can add a Flash file located on your computer (e.g. C:\My movie.swf), or from a web resource (e.g. http://www.ispringsolutions.com/tour.swf).

 - To embed a Flash movie into a .pptx file, set the EmbedMovie value to True.

 - You can tune your Flash movie playback by setting it to play automatically and/or looped.

-- To start playing Flash movie automatically when the PowerPoint slide is displayed, set Playing property to True.
-You can add custom controls for Flash movie and set this property to False.
+- To start playing the Flash movie automatically when the PowerPoint slide is displayed, set the Playing property to True.
+Or, you can add custom controls for the Flash movie and set this property to False.

-- To loop Flash movie playback while the slide is displayed, set Loop property to True.
+- To loop Flash movie playback while the slide is displayed, set the Loop property to True.

 You’re welcome to visit iSpring Knowledge Base to find how-to articles with step-by-step instructions.
 Join our Community: share your experience and get your questions answered by seasoned iSpring users.